 Hogarth's Pest Control specializes in all types of industries, residential and commercial.

-Earwigs usually hide in cracks, crevices, under bark or in similar places during the day, but are active foragers at night.
-They are usually scavengers in their feeding habits, but occasionally feed on plants, fungi, leaves, fruit and larger insects.
+These insects usually hide in cracks, crevices, under bark, or similar places during the day but are active foragers at night.
+They are often scavengers in their feeding habits, feasting on plants, fungi, leaves, fruit, and larger insects.

 If you have spotted earwigs marching about your home, give us a call.
 An exterior barrier treatment will aid in the prevention of these insects.
 We specialize in the eradication of these types of crawling insects as well as a vast array of others.
 We are available 24/7 at (800) 264-6161!